 While it’s admittedly difficult to pin down what career path you’ll take after graduation, it’s worthwhile spending some time researching the kind of income you can expect to make in various career paths.

 Using websites like Payscale.com and Glassdoor.com, you should be able to get a general idea of the range within which your starting salary will fall.
 As a rule of thumb, if your student loan total is less than your starting salary after graduation, you should be able to pay the loan off within ten years.

 Now that you’ve figured out how much to take out in student loans, you’re probably wondering which types of loans to take out.
-We’ve got you covered with our next post, Student Loans: Which One is Right for Me?
+We’ve got you covered in our post, What Are My Options to Pay for College?

 In the meantime, start better managing your money with a MyLife Checking for Teens account.